ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 because peer has already been closed, because application might just send 1 message and close the endpoint.

-It is also possible to close an endpoint when there are on-the-fly HANDSHAKE packet, because the application might just want to receive 1 message, then close the endpoint.
+It is also possible to close an endpoint when there are inflight HANDSHAKE packet, because the application might just want to receive 1 message, then close the endpoint.
 However, the action of receiving a message, will cause a HANDSHAKE packet to be sent.